-Your completed application should be submitted electronically by 11:59 pm of Friday, October 30, 2023 (Central Time) to the HASP Management Team at hasp@lsu.edu with both the Faculty Advisor and Student Team Lead carbon copied (CC) on the email submission.
-Electronic applications received after this deadline will be reviewed only after on-time applications and only on a space-available basis.
-The electronic copy should be formatted as a fully searchable PDF file (preferred) or as a Microsoft Word document.
-For any other formats, your application will be returned unreviewed.
-You will receive an acknowledgement that your application was received.
+Your completed application should be submitted via the online submission form - https://lsu.formstack.com/forms/hasp application by 11:59 pm on Monday, November 04, 2024 (Central Time.)
+Applications received after this deadline will be reviewed only after on-time applications and only on a merit and seat availability basis.
+The completed application must use the Application Template and be saved as a fully searchable PDF file (preferred) or a Microsoft Word document.
+Your application will not be accepted in any other format.
+The faculty advisor and student lead will receive an acknowledgment that your application was received.

-Alternatively, you can submit a hardcopy of your application by the due date / time given above to the following address:
+Alternatively, you can submit a hardcopy of your application by the due date/time given above to the following address:

-Douglas Granger

-202 Nicholson Hall / Tower Drive

-Department of Physics & Astronomy

-Louisiana State University

-Baton Rouge, LA 70803-4001
+Douglas Granger 202 Nicholson Hall / Tower Drive Department of Physics & Astronomy Louisiana State University Baton Rouge, LA 70803-4001